 Are you eating too much protein?

 Protein is all the rage right now.
 From nutrition bars to breakfast cereal — and even ice cream — food manufacturers are touting protein content to encourage you to buy their goods.
 But do you really need more protein in your diet?
-Unless you are an elite athlete, chances are good you’re getting more than enough.
+Unless you are an elite athlete, chances are good you’re getting enough already.

-According to the National Health and Nutrition Examination Survey, on average, men are already consuming 102 grams of protein per day and women are consuming 70 grams of protein per day — almost twice the required amount.
+According to the National Health and Nutrition Examination Survey, on average, men are already consuming 102 grams of protein per day and women are consuming 70 grams of protein per day — which in many cases is more than the required amount.
+The latest dietary guidelines even point out that men between ages 19 and 59 are typically consuming far too much.

 10% to 35% of your calories should come from protein.
 So if you're consuming 2,000 calories daily, that’s 200–700 calories from protein, or 50–175 grams.

-The recommended dietary protein allowance for an average sedentary adult is 0.8 grams per kilogram of body weight.
-For example, a person who weighs 165 pounds should consume 60 grams of protein per day.
+The recommended dietary protein allowance for an average sedentary is 0.8 grams per kilogram of body weight.
+For example, a person who weighs 165 pounds should consume 60 grams of protein per day to prevent deficiency.
+To put that in perspective, a single chicken breast will get you 3/4 of the way there.

 What nutrients should I focus on then?